Contextual Agentic Memory is a Memo, Not True Memory: Evidence: Four Structural Limitations

 \subsection{Security: Persistent Compromise}

 \textbf{The all-inputs-are-evil principle.} Classic security engineering holds that well-designed systems treat all external inputs as potentially adversarial~\citep{saltzer1975protection}.
 For LLM agents this is particularly acute: \citet{greshake2023indirect} showed that when agents retrieve web pages, emails, or documents, embedded instructions can silently hijack behavior (the line between data and instructions is invisible to the model).
 This prompt injection threat is already well-documented.
-What has not been sufficiently appreciated is how \emph{agentic memory makes it catastrophically worse}.
+Persistent write access adds a distinct cross-session propagation path.

-\textbf{The evil$^2$ compounding effect.} Without persistent memory an injection is \emph{transient}: one session, then clean.
-With agentic memory the injected content is written to the store and retrieved in every subsequent session, converting a one-time behavioral hijack ($\text{evil}^1$) into a persistent one ($\text{evil}^2$).
+\textbf{The evil$^2$ compounding effect.} Without persistent memory an injection is typically session-scoped.
+When an agent automatically writes and later retrieves the injected content, a one-time behavioral hijack ($\text{evil}^1$) can become a persistent one ($\text{evil}^2$).
 The empirical evidence is striking.
 MINJA~\citep{dong2025minja} achieved a 98.2\% injection success rate with injected instructions persisting across sessions at minimal utility cost; PoisonedRAG~\citep{zou2024poisonedrag} shows that five adversarial texts per targeted query achieve 90\% attack success against a knowledge base of millions of entries; and InjecAgent~\citep{zhan2024injecagent} benchmarks indirect injection across 30 LLM agents using 17 user-tool categories, finding memory-writing agents systematically more vulnerable than stateless ones.

-\textbf{Attack surface asymmetry.} Let $p_0$ be the per-interaction probability of a successful injection, and $N(t)$ the cumulative interactions involving external content up to time $t$.
-For a stateless agent (no persistent memory), the compromise probability per session is bounded by $p_0$.
-For an agent with persistent agentic memory, injected content written to the store is retrieved in every subsequent session; once injected, $p_0$ is no longer the per-session risk but the one-time probability of reaching the store, so $P(\text{compromised by }t)=1-(1-p_0)^{N(t)}\to 1$ as $N(t)\to\infty$.

-\textbf{Attack surface asymmetry} .
-Compromising $C$ requires only a single successful injection during normal operation: injected content poisons every future session.
-Compromising $\theta$ requires training-time access or weight editing~\citep{meng2022rome}---capabilities unavailable through normal queries.
-This asymmetry holds structurally, independent of any assumed $p_0$; provenance-based defenses can reduce $p_0$ but leave a structurally growing attack surface that audit cannot resolve at scale.
-Anomalous weight patterns are detectable through activation analysis; anomalous memory entries require semantic audit of a store that grows unboundedly.
-This security argument reinforces Section~\ref{sec:cfa}: persistent information should migrate to weights, not accumulate in a store whose entries the model cannot distinguish from adversarial content.